LSFLK/GIG/README.md

 Install Kubernetes then use the following commands inside the project directory to create a namespace.

-If you have not configured kubernetes already:
+If you have not configured kubernetes node already:

     sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=127.0.0.1
     kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/2140ac876ef134e0ed5af15c65e414cf26827915/Documentation/kube-flannel.yml